 If your website is not BGG compliant, you’re at risk of having to deal with high legal costs and a damaged brand reputation.

-Let’s start with the fact that close to 10% of the German population is living with some form of disability – this is according to Germany’s Federal Statistical Office.
+Close to 10% of the German population is living with some form of disability – this is according to Germany’s Federal Statistical Office.

 This means over 8 million people require some form of special assistance to access products and services online.